kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 When deploying [Raspbian](https://forums.raspberrypi.com/viewtopic.php?p=2054478) or a production release of Red Hat Enterprise, it's unusual for it to be manually updated frequently.
 Even less so automated, for example with the **unattended-upgrades** package, since it's deemed fragile.

-Since regular Linux updates are common, people tend not to update for fear of jeopardising uptime.
-Since a Linux update neccesitates a reboot.
+Since regular Linux updates are common, people tend not to update for fear of jeopardizing uptime.
+Since a Linux update necessitates a reboot.

 Furthermore dynamically linked applications depend on underlying operating system libraries, so there is a reluctance to update the operating system, for fear it might affect the running application.

 Conservative users might choose "Debian stable" and only security updates, and that is fraught with misery as all the packages are old snapshots deemed "stable" not by upstream, but by package developers.
-This often results in frustration by upstream who do not support arbitary snapshots of their software.
+This often results in frustration by upstream who do not support arbitrary snapshots of their software.

 # The problem with dist-upgrade

 The problem with `dist-upgrade` is that it's a one-way street.
 You cannot roll back easily.
-There is no Quality Assurance (tests) pipeline in place, so you don't know if your application will run on the new underlying operating system.
+With no Quality Assurance (tests) pipeline in place, you don't know if your application will run on the new underlying operating system.

 Redhat themselves warn that since <abbr title="Redhat Enterprise Linux">RHEL</abbr> is "highly customisable", they do not recommend upgrading between major releases.

-If you are tasked to **in-place upgrade** RHEL 7 to 8 at your workplace, think twice.
+An **in-place upgrade** RHEL 7 to 8 at your workplace, is the legacy patching way.
 Instead a new host OS image ID should be selected, together with the container image IDs to run on top of it.

 #  Modern updates